rayxis/w11-Note-Taker/README.md

 ## Description

-This is an application to take notes.
+This is an application to take notes, and is designed for those who need a space to organize their thoughts and keep track of tasks.
+Opening the application reveals a landing page with a link to a notes page, providing a structured layout for easy retrieval and organization of notes.

 ## Installation

-Prior to installation., you'll want to make sure that you have Node.js installed and properly configured.
+Installation is very simple.
+Prior to installation, you'll want to make sure that you have Node.js installed and properly configured.
+Additionally, you'll want to make sure that if you are using SELinux that you have the correct settings enabled.
+These are things beyond the scope of this README, but there are plenty of resources that you'll be able to find by googling it on Bing or Yahoo.

 To install this application, export project to the directory of choice.

 ## Usage